Why celebrate all these Jewish holidays? Haven’t those been done away with?

 The Spring Feasts perfectly set the stage and timing for the events of Yeshua’s first coming.
 The Fall Feasts perfectly set the stage and timing for the events of Yeshua’s second coming.
 The stretch of time between the Spring and Fall Feasts symbolizes “The Last Days,” which we are currently in.

 What if God uses the exact Fall Feast dates to fulfill His promises for Yeshua’s second coming, just as He did with the Spring Feasts?
 Wouldn’t you like to make sure these dates are on your calendar and that you know what they are about?

 These are not Jewish holidays.
 These are the exact events in which all Christians (and some Jews) have placed all of our hope, and upon which we completely base our faith.
 Leviticus 23:2 tells us, “These are My appointed festivals, the appointed festivals of the Lord, which you are to proclaim as sacred assemblies.”
 Why would we want to do away with these Feasts?

-Mark your calendar with the Lord’s appointed festival dates for 2013 and join Him in celebration and anticipation!
+Mark your calendar with the Lord’s appointed feast dates and holy days for 2014 and join Him in celebration and anticipation!